grain-lang/grain/stdlib/int64.md

 ( lor ) : (Int64, Int64) -> Int64
 ```

-Computes the bitwise logical "or" on the given operands.
+Computes the bitwise logical OR on the given operands.

 Parameters: